-The lifestyle and habits of your cat are also an important consideration while choosing food.
-For instance, a cat that naps on the couch all day does not require a diet that power it with as much energy as one that is always on the prowl would require.
+The lifestyle and habits of your cat are also important considerations while choosing food.
+For instance, a cat that naps on the couch all day does not require a diet that powers it with as much energy as one that is always on the prowl would require.

 Food Your Cat Will Never Say no to!